-Once we identify a Member as pregnant (through notification from your office, enrollment files, claims data, etc.), they are advised of the program and encouraged to complete a risk assessment to determine the level of care management support that will be needed throughout the pregnancy.
-Many program Members benefit from perinatal and general health and wellness education.
+Once we identify a member as pregnant (such as through notification from your office, enrollment files, and claims data), they are advised of the program and encouraged to complete a risk assessment to determine the level of care management support that will be needed throughout the pregnancy.
+Many program members benefit from perinatal and general health and wellness education.
 They can also benefit through referrals to local service agencies.
 Others who have experienced prior preterm births or have chronic health conditions such as diabetes or high blood pressure may need extra help.